Pediatric Rheumatology Fellowship

 Scott Canna, MD: Scott was born in the Philly suburbs but trained in Baltimore, DC, Denver, Philly (as a CHOP rheum fellow), Bethesda, and Pittsburgh before returning home as faculty in 2021.
 He is clinically focused on providing exemplary care to immunologically complex patients as part of the CHOP Immune Dysregulation Program.
 Dr. Canna has been studying mechanisms of autoinflammation and hyperinflammation since 2005 and has led a translational research program since 2016.
 He also enjoys geeking out about immunology with fellows, embarrassing his two daughters, and testing his mettle in the outdoors.
 He is an insufferable advocate of bike commuting and thinks you should be too.

 Malki Peskin, MD: After completing medical school, residency, and fellowship at Albert Einstein College of Medicine and the Children's Hospital at Montefiore in Bronx, NY, Malki recently made the big move down to Philly to begin as an academic clinician here at CHOP.
-As the newest member of the CHOP Rheum fam, she is very excited to join the team.
 Her clinical interests include lupus, particularly patients with lupus nephritis.
 Her research interests include quality improvement work, specifically focused on improving medication adherence among adolescents with rheumatologic disease.
 When not at work, she enjoys spending time with her husband and 3 children, running, spinning, and finding the best coffee shops.
 Malki sees patients on the main hospital campus as well as at the CHOP specialty care center in Princeton-Plainsboro, NJ.

 About the fellows

-Brittney Newby, MD, PhD: Brittney is a first-year rheumatology fellow.
-Originally from Atlanta, she completed her undergrad studies at FAMU before pursuing her MD-PhD at the University of Florida.
+Brittney Newby, MD, PhD: Brittney is a third-year rheumatology fellow.
+Originally from Atlanta, she completed her undergraduate studies at FAMU before pursuing her MD-PhD at the University of Florida.
 Her thesis focused on unraveling the diabetogenic potential of Type 1 Interferon in Type 1 Diabetes.
 Following medical school, she completed her residency and a chief year at CHOP, where she discovered her true clinical passion in Rheumatology.
-Brittney is particularly intrigued by the interplay between environmental factors and the shaping of the immunological landscape, leading to autoinflammation, autoimmunity and immune dysregulation.
-She aims to contribute valuable insights to this dynamic field to enhance the lives of her patients.
+Brittney has joined Dr. John E. Wherry's lab to utilize advanced immunoprofiling, proteomic, and transcriptomic approaches to predict clinical responses in rheumatologic and autoinflammatory diseases.
+She is particularly intrigued by the interplay between environmental factors and the shaping of the immunological landscape, leading to autoinflammation, autoimmunity, and immune dysregulation.
+Brittney aims to contribute valuable insights to this dynamic field to enhance the lives of her patients.

 Outside of her professional pursuits, Brittney finds joy in spending quality time with her friends and family.
 Some of her favorite pastimes include softball, roller skating, reading, and traveling.
 Additionally, she indulges her passion for R&B and Soul music by attending concerts whenever her schedule allows, embracing the artistic and creative aspects of life.